FelixBesancon/holbertonschool-printf/README.md

 _printf("Percent sign: %%\n");
 ```

-The return values and the global comportment of _printf ant printf
+The return values and the overall behaviour of _printf should match
-should be identical if _printf behaves like printf.
+the standard printf function whenever it is possible.

 Expected output:
 ```bash